zyj1729/HW6-HMM/README.md

-### Data
+## Tasks and Data
+Please complete the `viterbi` function in the HiddenMarkovModel class.

-We have provided two HMM models (small_weather_hmm.npz and full_weather_hmm.npz) which explore the relationships between observable weather phenomenon and the temperature outside.
+We have provided two HMM models (mini_weather_hmm.npz and full_weather_hmm.npz) which explore the relationships between observable weather phenomenon and the temperature outside.
 Both include arrays with the hidden and observation states, along with their corresponding prior, transition, and emission probabilities.
+Start with the mini_weather_hmm model for testing and debugging.

-In addition, for both datasets, we provide input observation sequences and the solution for their best hidden state sequences.
-In your unit tests, please test that your Viterbi implementation returns the correct hidden state sequence for both observation sequences.
+For both datasets, we provide input observation sequences and the solution for their best hidden state sequences.

+Create an HMM class instance for both models and test that your Viterbi implementation returns the correct hidden state sequence for each of the observation sequences.

+Finally, please update your README with a brief description of your methods.

 Within your code, consider the scope of the inputs and how the different parameters of the input data could break the bounds of your implementation.
   * Do your model probabilites add up to the correct values?
 Is scaling required?
   * How will your model handle zero-probability transitions?
-  * Test for edge cases, such as looking at the
+  * Are the inputs in compatible shapes/sizes which each other?
-  * Include at least 2 possible edge cases.
+  * Ensure that your code accomodates at least 2 of these possible edge cases.

-## Tasks
+## Task List

-[TODO] Complete the ViterbiAlgorithm class with your implementation of the algorithm
+[TODO] Implement the Viterbi Algorithm

-  [x] complete the `viterbi` method
+  [ ] complete the `viterbi` function in the HiddenMarkovModelClass

 [TODO] Unit Testing
-  [x] Edge cases in HiddenMarkovModel Class
-  [x] Edge cases in `ViterbiAlgorithm``
-  [x] Ensure functionality on mini and full weather dataset
+  [ ] Ensure functionality on mini and full weather dataset [ ] Account for edge cases

 [TODO] Packaging
-  [x] Update README with description of your methods [x] pip installable module (optional)
+  [ ] Update README with description of your methods
+  [ ] pip installable module (optional)
-  [x] github actions (install + pytest) (optional)
+  [ ] github actions (install + pytest) (optional)

 ## Completing the Assignment